titi-devv/linkedin_profile_finder/README.md

-# LinkedIn Profile Scraper 🎯
+# LinkedIn Profiles Finder 🎯

-This Python script is a LinkedIn profile scraper that helps you find LinkedIn profiles based on company names and job titles.
-It utilizes Google Dorks queries to search for LinkedIn profiles and extracts names, job titles, and LinkedIn profile links.
+This Python script finds LinkedIn profiles based on company names and job titles.
+It uses Google Dorks queries to search for LinkedIn profiles and extracts names, job titles, and LinkedIn profile links.

 ## Getting Started 🚀